Quuxplusone/hexx/HACKING.md

 Offsets [0xB274 ..
 0xB278) ???
 4 bytes of zeros

+There are four backpacks in the game, each with 12 inventory slots.
 Offsets [0xB278 ..
-0xB298) define the contents of backpack 0x00 (found just after "FAST ROUTE DOWN").
+0xB290) define the contents of backpack 0x00 (found just after "FAST ROUTE DOWN").
-Offsets [0xB298 ..
-0xB2B8) define the contents of backpack 0x01 (found in the Tower of Grisslem).
+Offsets [0xB290 ..
+0xB2A8) define the contents of backpack 0x01 (found in the Tower of Grisslem).
+Offsets [0xB2A8 ..
+0xB2C0) define the contents of backpack 0x02 ().
-Offsets [0xB2B8 ..
-0xB2D8) define the contents of backpack 0x02 (probably???)
+Offsets [0xB2C0 ..
+0xB2D8) define the contents of backpack 0x03 ().

 Offsets [0xB2D8 ..
 0xE004) ???
 11564 bytes